tlalexandre/HugoMarquisCoaching/README.md

 ### Technologies and programs

 - [Bootstrap](https://getbootstrap.com/) was used to quickly layout the responsive structure of the website
-- [Chat-GPT](https://chat.openai.com/) was used to create all written content and copy of the website
+- [GitHub Copilot](https://github.com/features/copilot) was used to help me implement features faster.
 - [VS Code](https://code.visualstudio.com/) was used to code the website locally
 - [Balsamiq - Wireframe](https://balsamiq.com/wireframes/) was used to create quick and precise wireframes
 - [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate Favicon